-The Laos eVisa requirements are still to be communicated by the Government of Laos.
+The full list of Laos eVisa requirements are yet to be announced by the Government of Laos, but will be published on this site before the eVisa is launched in June 2019.
 However, it is likely that those who wish to obtain an online visa to visit Laos will need a valid passport with a minimum validity of 6 months from the expected date of arrival, a debit or credit card to pay the visa fee, and an email address to receive the approved eVisa.

 Why visit Laos with the Laos eVisa

 The only landlocked country in Southeast Asia, Laos offers visitors a fascinating history, culture and heritage.
 From natural wonders to flavorful gastronomy, travelers will enjoy exploring Laos and discovering its hidden gems.